kaosat-dev/Blenvy/crates/blenvy/README.md

 (and any of your custom types & components that you register in Bevy).
 - adds the ability to easilly **save** and **load** your game worlds for [Bevy](https://bevyengine.org/) .

-* leverages blueprints & seperation between
+* leverages blueprints & separation between
     * **dynamic** entities : entities that can change during the lifetime of your app/game
     * **static** entities : entities that do NOT change (typically, a part of your levels/ environements)
 * and allows allow for :